roikat/www/README.md

 # WWW

 My personal portfolio and digital garden built with [Astro](https://astro.build/).
 Styled with [Tailwind CSS](https://tailwindcss.com/) utility classes, and enhanced with [Preact](https://preactjs.com/) components for interactive functionality.
-Feel free to use it for your sites.
+Please feel free to use it on your websites.

 ### Run the project